 James Gunn’s eccentric sense of humour is immediately evident soon into The Suicide Squad.
 Indeed, it should be evident from the scene where Michael Rooker tries to escape from the island and the explosive in his head is detonated and the splattered blood in the water forms into ‘Warner Bros.
 Presents’ as we segue into the opening credits.
 (Gunn has an enormous amount of fun throughout with scene transition titles – ’18 Minutes Earlier’, ‘3 Hours Earlier’ etc, having them formed out of flames, junk, clouds and the like).
 This is a version of the Suicide Squad that unapologetically goes for the R-rating with numerous F-bombs, some minor shots of bare boobs and numerous scenes where we see assorted soldiers and rebels being killed, not to mention being eaten by King Shark.
 It is a welcomely adult Comic Book Adaptation that finds something of the irreverence that made Deadpool (2016) and sequel such pleasures.

 David Ayer brought the characters to life but lacked a feel for the superheroics and action.
 This is something for which James Gunn by contrast has an instinctive grasp.
 This is evident in the highly entertaining scenes where the squad wipe out a rebel village and a triumphant scene in the middle where Margot Robbie singlehandedly eliminates an entire troupe of soldiers in her escape from the palace (although part of me kept wondering how a character who is meant to be a psychologist, as established in the first film, gained such world-class combat skills).
 Not to mention the climactic scenes of the film that feature the squad fighting around and escaping from a collapsing tower while combatting the unleashed menace of Starro the Conqueror (who incidentally was the first villain ever fought by the comic-book Justice League), a giant-sized starfish that in an entertainingly absurd image stomps across the city like a Japanese monster, while turning the populace into mind-controlled zombies with mini starfish.
+Not long after this, Starro also turned up in Batman and Superman: Battle of the Super Sons (2022).

 Gunn also has a great deal of fun with the characters.
 He has affection for all of them – even those that are essentially cannon-fodder in the prologue.
-(It is hard not to burst into laughter when T.D.K. goes into action with disembodied his limbs slapping soldiers or share an awww for the pathetically endearing Weasel).
+(It is hard not to burst into laughter when T.D.K. goes into action with his disembodied limbs slapping soldiers or share an awww for the pathetically endearing Weasel).
 All of them come with an oddball likeability, which comes in contrast to David Ayer where they were no more than characters in costumes with an occasional backstory.
 The scene-stealer for much of the show ends up being King Shark, voiced of all people by Sylvester Stallone, for whom Gunn creates surprising sympathy in his search for friends or feeling abandoned in the bus.
 The second place is held by the oddly appealing character of Polka Dot Man who you wish had gotten more screen time.
 The front of the show is divided between Idris Elba (stepping into Will Smith’s shoes in a similar but different character) and John Cena in a surprisingly comic turn where the two have an enormous degree of fun out mano-a-manoing one another.

 The one thing the 2016 film does better in comparison is the character of Harley Quinn where her force of anarchy was a welcome breath of fresh air.
 Subsequently, she became a character where Margot Robbie where seemed to shaping her conception and Birds of Prey contained a surprising watering down of her maliciousness into something that even approached mawkishness.
 She gets some entertaining set-pieces here but there is also the same watering down you feel when it comes to her eliminating Juan Diego Botta and then having to stand around and lecture him about how she draws a line when it comes to killing kids.
-I think back to the original Harley in the animated Batman (1992-4), where she was created, and wonder would that version of Harley been someone that would have cared at all about the kids or just given a blanket forgiving to whatever the Joker did.
+I think back to the original Harley in the animated Batman (1992-4), where she was created, and wonder would that version of Harley have been someone that would cared at all about the kids or would just give a blanket forgiving to whatever The Joker did.